 Click here to book a ticket to Lakbay Museo via Klook.

 Arguably more of an entertainment platform than a museum, the Dessert Museum is the most scrumptious museum you can find in Manila.
 It features themed rooms depicting specific sweets and desserts.
 Samples are also given along the way.
 It’s ideal for kids or people who are young at heart, especially those who’d like to amp their IG feed.

 Guests in Dessert Museum are given 2 hours to explore inside.
 After the tour, there’s an option to buy various sweets, supplies & accessories.

-Ask Filipinos for a suggestion on where to eat and they’ll immediately answer with “Jollibee”.
-Jollibee is a fast-food chain and it’s what McDonalds is to the US.
+Ask Filipinos for a suggestion on where to eat and they’ll immediately answer with “Jollibee.”
+Jollibee is a fast food chain and it’s what McDonalds is to the US.
 Jollibee is more than a restaurant, it’s part of the local culture.
-A lot of people grew up with fond memories of having family meals in Jollibee, which is why it’s a beloved brand.
+A lot of people grew up with fond memories of having family meals in Jollibee, which is a huge reason why it is such a beloved brand.

 A dampa is a local seafood market.
 Here you can buy fresh seafood in market stalls and have it cooked for you in a restaurant for a fee.
 If you don’t want the trouble of buying the ingredients yourself (which, btw is really fun), you can simply ask the restaurant staff to do it for you.
 Ala carte non-seafood items are also available.

 Eating in a dampa is a unique local experience and will allow you to appreciate the bountiful catch in the local seas.

 Dampa can be found in various locations in Manila including Macapagal in Pasay and Daang Hari in Las Pinas.
 There are also “high-end” dampas nowadays including Seascape Village in Pasay.